voxpupuli/puppet-mcollective/README.md

 }
 ```

+### I'd like to secure the transport channel and authenticate users with just their private key, how do I do that?

+The Mcollective standard deployment guide uses the 'ssl' securityprovider to handle
+authentication.
+If you're interested in performing the authentication without
+creating SSL certificates for each user, one alternative is to use the 'sshkey'
+securityprovider.
+As far as the transport channel encryption goes, it's no different
+than the above example's use of 'middleware_ssl*' parameters.

+Sshkey adds additional flexibility with regards to deployment as it currently supports
+both a static and a dynamic key management philosophy.
+You can seperate sshkey from
+your normal system authentication's backend (known\_hosts / authorized\_keys) and
+permit it to send and record its key data for you.
+If you do this, you should strongly
+consider using an authorization plugin with mcollective.
+Alternatively, you can use
+puppet to enforce the available set of key data to use with requests and responses.
+Because this could reuse an existing user's ssh private key, it could work along-side
+your existing user management module.

+The use of sshkey is optional.
+For further information, you can review a sample
+deployment in the /examples folder, review the [sshkey module documentation](https://github.com/puppetlabs/mcollective-sshkey-security),
+ and review the [sshkeyauth rubygem documentation](https://github.com/jordansissel/ruby-sshkeyauth) (helpful for debugging errors).

 ### The `::mcollective::` class

 The `mcollective` class is the main entry point to the module.
 From here you